go-kratos/go-kratos.dev/src/content/docs/zh-cn/blades/agent-patterns/02-loop-agents.md

 reviewerAgent, err := blades.NewAgent(
     "ReviewerAgent",
     blades.WithModel(model),
-    blades.WithInstructions(`Review the draft and suggest improvements.
+    blades.WithInstruction(`Review the draft and suggest improvements.
         If the draft is good, respond with "The draft is good".

         **Draft**